-Conscientious and responsible, we are deeply moved by the beauty of Nature and the arts.
+We’re conscientious and responsible.
+We are deeply moved by the beauty of Nature and the arts.
 We are touched by the feelings of those around us.
+Many of us are empaths.
+That means that we actually feel the emotions of others.
+That helps us be adept healers, friends, lovers and team members.
 We’re troubled by conflict, and we want to decrease the violence in a world.
 Our intuition tells us what needs to be done to help people feel comfortable, and we truly want what is best for everyone.
 Sometimes we can predict the future.
-We easily seeing outcomes that others can’t see.
+We easily see outcomes that others can’t see.
 We love deeply and passionately.
 When emotional intimacy is combined with sexual intimacy in a loving healthy committed relationship, there’s nothing better.
-We are happy and our creative juices are set free.
+Without it, we feel empty.
+We are happy when our creative juices are set free.
 A world filled with harmony, mutual respect and creativity sounds just right to us.

 Highly Sensitive People don’t like:

 - People yelling at us

 - People making too many demands

 - Rush hour at high speeds, bumper to bumper traffic

 - Temperatures that are too cold or too hot

 - Odors, chemicals and other things that don’t bother 80% of the population.

 Highly sensitive people need authentic, genuine emotional connections more than most people.
 We feel empty inside when we don’t get it.